RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2026-02-06-newsletter.md

 - [CHARTED flexible fund - Fund 4: Supporting Professional Development](https://drtp-skills.ac.uk/funds-prof-dev/) Funding for digital Research Technical Professionals to help support their career development, up to £5000, rolling applications.
 - [Digital Skills in Arts and Humanities Network fellowship call](https://www.diskah.org/fellowship-2026-call-and-faq) Individual awards: £6500, deadline: **2026-02-20**.
 - [Software Sustainability Institute 2026 International RSE Survey](https://www.software.ac.uk/news/2026-international-rse-survey) Help us better understand what RSEs need and how we can advocate for the community with policymakers and funders.
 - [RSE Data Competition](https://www.software.ac.uk/news/rse-data-competition?mc_cid=a333170ba3) Help to put data on the research software community to use, £250 prize.
+(The organisers are working to fix issues with the interactive dashboard.)
 - [Biomedical Data Science Career Development Survey](https://app.onlinesurveys.jisc.ac.uk/s/oxford/biomedical-data-science-career-development-survey) Help shape the future of biomedical data science careers.
 - [Open Science 101 - NASA Science](https://science.nasa.gov/open-science/training/) Self-paced course open to researchers, students, and professionals beyond NASA.
 - [ARIA Rolling Opportunity Seeds - Call for proposals](https://www.aria.org.uk/media/gsjkrshi/rolling-opportunity-seeds.pdf)
 - [National Federation of Compute Services Survey](https://www.software.ac.uk/news/national-federation-compute-services-survey): What benefits do national to institutional computing resources provide to researchers and service providers?
 Closes **2026-03-31**.
 - [CAKE DRI Knowledge Exchange Placements and Visits](https://www.cake.ac.uk/about/placements/) Apply for funding to build collaboration and share knowledge-exchange practices.
-This programme runs until **April 2028**, with applications processed on a monthly basis.peck.
+This programme runs until **April 2028**, with applications processed on a monthly basis.
   - [What is a knowledge exchange placement, and could it help develop your career?](https://www.software.ac.uk/blog/what-knowledge-exchange-placement-and-could-it-help-develop-your-career)
 - The [NVIDIA academic grant program](https://www.nvidia.com/en-gb/industries/higher-education-research/academic-grant-program/) is still ongoing, with GPU time and hardware available to suitable research projects.
 Current calls focus on
   - Generative AI: Training and Model Development